DHS Secretary Mayorkas Criticizes Texas’s Handling of the Border

 Root causes include violence, poverty, extreme weather events, and corruption, he said.

-Republicans blocked the bill twice and Trump said it would do more harm than good, writing on Truth Social that it only gives border shutdown authority after 5,000 illegal immigrant encounters a day.
+Republicans blocked the bill twice, and former President Donald Trump said it would do more harm than good, writing on Truth Social that it gives border shutdown authority only after 5,000 illegal immigrant encounters per day.

 Trump maintains that the president has the authority to close the border like he did without additional legislation.

-Tensions between congressional Republicans and Mayorkas led to the House of Representatives impeaching him on Feb.
+Tensions between congressional Republicans and Mayorkas caused the House of Representatives to impeach him on Feb.
 13. However, the effort died in the Democrat-controlled Senate.

 Mayorkas did not address the potential for a new wave of illegal immigrants following the resumption of a controversial parole program and a coordinated effort with Mexico to assist migrants to the U.S. border.

-U.S. Customs and Border Protection (CBP), which sits in the Department of Homeland Security, announced on Aug.
+U.S. Customs and Border Protection (CBP), which is part of the Department of Homeland Security, announced on Aug.
 23 that its updated CBP One app was expanded to operate south of Mexico City for migrants seeking appointments at U.S. ports of entry.

 The app allows would-be illegal immigrants to be processed for asylum claims by CBP agents at ports of entry in border states, with most being released into the country.